 An Important Milestone

-Catalyst has undertaken the clinical development of amifampridine phosphate, a stable salt form of the amifampridine base compound, in order to provide patients access to a well-studied and consistent product.
+Catalyst has undertaken the clinical development of a stable salt form of the amifampridine base compound, in order to provide patients access to a well-studied and consistent product.
 This novel formulation allows for storage and transportation at room temperature and will be produced using Good Manufacturing Practices (GMP).

-In October 2012, Catalyst announced a strategic collaboration with BioMarin Pharmaceuticals, Inc., which included the in-licensing of the North American rights to amifampridine phosphate and responsibility for its clinical development program.
-Amifampridine phosphate had previously received orphan medicinal product designation by the European Union (EU) and has been marketed in the European Commission (EC) for the treatment of LEMS since 2010.
+In October 2012, Catalyst announced a strategic collaboration with BioMarin Pharmaceuticals, Inc., which included the in-licensing of the North American rights to amifampridine and responsibility for its clinical development program.
+Amifampridine had previously received orphan medicinal product designation by the European Union (EU) and has been marketed in the European Commission (EC) for the treatment of LEMS since 2010.

-To date, support for the clinical efficacy of amifampridine phosphate for treatment of patients with LEMS has been documented in several published randomized, double-blind, placebo-controlled studies and one double-blind study with an active comparator in patients with LEMS.
+Support for the clinical efficacy of amifampridine for treatment of patients with LEMS has been documented in several published randomized, double-blind, placebo-controlled studies and one double-blind study with an active comparator in patients with LEMS.
 Data from the randomized controlled studies demonstrate statistically significant improvements across a number of independent measures of neurological function, including Quantitative Myasthenia Gravis (QMG) score and compound muscle action potential (CMAP), which have been demonstrated to be clinically relevant in patients with LEMS.

-For more information about amifampridine phosphate, please choose from the list of clinical publications and reviews below.
+For more information about amifampridine, please choose from the list of clinical publications and reviews below.